Interview with Tobias Grau

 TG: We always try to think ahead and look forwards and we're on a kind of journey with many twists and turns, which sometimes makes you throw a few ideas away, but it's important to stay true to your principles.
 With our new range of switches, we stay faithful to our principals, although we haven't designed any classic lighting.
 Our motto is: The best quality, made in Germany.

-The architecture of your company buildings is very stylishly and innovatively designed.
+The architecture of your company buildings is very stylish and innovatively designed.
 Is this also part of the philosophy of the Tobias Grau Company?

-It was necessary for the company building – like with a light – to achieve the best.
+It was necessary for the company building like with light to achieve the best.
 In 1998, I got the idea for how the building would look and also wanted to do something innovative and futuristic; a holistic concept with transparent rooms for a pleasant working environment.
 This gave a clear brief for the architects.
 The building is the brainchild of the Hamburg architects Bothe Richter Teherani.
-At the time, and even today, it seems groundbreaking and very progressive – also with the photovoltaic façade – we led the way with this building.
+At the time, and even today, it seems groundbreaking and very progressive also with the photovoltaic facade - we led the way with this building.

 What fascinates you about lighting design?

 There's so much innovation in lighting, for example, in halogen technology alone.
 With furniture, you find fewer technical innovations design plays a pivotal role.
 With lighting, both play a role design and innovation and that's fascinating.
 With light, you always get something new, so you mustn't repeat your work.
 Of course, in residential lighting, the design, the beauty, and the sensuousness are crucial.
 Aside from that, I'm fascinated by the cultural links of the lighting.
 Artificial light is still relatively new, if you consider that the bulb has only been around about 100 years.